11.5 C172 Verbal Description Under Pressure

 Describe C172 as Sample Control, Not a Memorized Speech

-Prepare a structured explanation rather than a memorized wall of words.
-The examiner needs to hear that you understand where and how a representative sample is obtained, why composite sampling matters, how the sample is protected from contamination and weather effects, how time pressure affects fresh concrete, and how the sample is prepared for the other tests.
-Keep the explanation technical but concise.
+Deliver a structured explanation, not a wall of quoted text.
+Walk the examiner through where and how a representative sample is obtained, why portions are composited, how the sample is protected from contamination and weather, how time pressure affects fresh concrete, and how the sample is prepared for and distributed to the other tests.

 C172 topicWhat your verbal answer should showWhy it matters